aerdem/path/README.md

 )
 > loading App\DataFixtures\OrderFixtures
 ```
-You can use any dummy user data what you created or you can create a new user with 'register' api method.
+You can use any dummy user data that you created or you can create a new user with 'register' api method.

 Start Server
 ------------